mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 : Returns the value of the attribute named name.
 If no such attribute exists, the empty string will be returned.

 <a href='#Element-GetElementById' name='Element-GetElementById'>GetElementById</a>{: .lua-function }(`string`{: .lua-type } id)  &rarr; `Element`{: .lua-type }
-: Returns the descendant element with an id of id.
+: Returns the element with the given id from this element's document.

 <a href='#Element-GetElementsByTagName' name='Element-GetElementsByTagName'>GetElementsByTagName</a>{: .lua-function }(`string`{: .lua-type } tag_name)  &rarr; `table`{: .lua-type }
 : Returns a list of all descendant elements with the tag of `tag_name`.
 Returned table is indexable with integers.